Protection of Vulnerable Adults

 We cannot:

 - Directly investigate complaints about abuse.
-That is the responsibility of the organisations involved in Adult Protection;
+That is the responsibility of the organisations involved in safeguarding adults at risk;

-- look at any issues of suspension, discipline or any personnel issues concerning members of Social Services staff.
+- Look at any issues of suspension, discipline or any personnel issues about members of Social Services staff.

 Issues to bear in mind

-We can look into complaints about the actions of Social Services in respect of Adult Protection.
+We can look into complaints about the actions of Social Services in terms of safeguarding adults at risk.
 We can also look into complaints about the Health Service’s actions in such cases.
-We cannot, however, consider any complaints about the Police.
-If you wish to complain about the part played by the Police in any Adult Protection matters, you must complain to the relevant Police Commissioner.
+We cannot, however, look at any complaints about the Police.
+If you want to complain about the part played by the Police in these matters, you must complain to the relevant Police Commissioner.

-Health Boards can also be responsible for coordinating an adult protection investigation in circumstances where alleged abuse has taken place within an NHS care setting or where an NHS employee is alleged to have abused vulnerable adult.
+Health Boards can also be responsible for carrying out an investigation in circumstances where alleged abuse has taken place within an NHS care setting or where an NHS employee is alleged to have abused an adult at risk.

 We may need to share information with other bodies where we are of the view that there may be a threat to the health or safety of one or more persons and believe that the information should be disclosed in the public interest.